shadrina/kotlin-grammar-antlr4/README.md

 # Kotlin ANTLR4 grammar

 ## Project description
 ANTLR4 grammar for Kotlin written only in ANTLR's special syntax.
-Created to facilitate the implementation of the language in other projects.
+Developed to facilitate the implementation of the language in other projects.

 The primary files are in the **grammars** folder:
 * **KotlinParser.g4** - parser rules